Year 6

 Welcome to Year 6

 Welcome to Year 6!
-We would like to take this opportunity to say how excited we are about the new year.
-The children are about to start their last year at The Discovery School (and of their primary school education) and throughout their time in Year 6, they will be making many happy memories to take with them when they leave us.
+We would like to take this opportunity to say how excited we are about the new school year ahead.
+The children are about to start their last year at The Discovery School (and of their primary school education) and throughout their time in Year 6 they will be making many happy memories to take with them when they leave us.
+We have had a brilliant start to the year already and we are confident it's going to be a fantastic year!

 What to expect in Year 6

 Galileo Class is located in Pavilion One, on the right-hand side as you come into the door.
-Miss Marle is Galileo Class teacher and Miss Ledeczky is the Teaching Assistant.
+Miss Stock is the class teacher and is supported by Mrs Higginson and Miss Bennett.
 This class was named after the famous scientist, polymath and astronomer Galileo Galilei.

-Winston Class located in Pavilion One, on the left-hand side as you come into the door.
-Mrs Repsch is Winston Class teacher and Mrs Colegate is their Teaching Assistant.
-This class was named after the famous scientist Robert Winston (not Winston Churchill!).
+Winston Class is also located in Pavilion One, on the left-hand side as you come into the door.
+Dr. Wilce-Cordner and Mrs Bates are the class teachers.
+They are supported by Mrs Garwood and Mrs Campbell.
+This class was named after the famous scientist Robert Winston (not Winston Churchill).

 Turing Class is located in Pavilion Two, on the right-hand side.
-Mrs Patel and Mrs Bates are the Turing Class teachers and Mrs Miller is their Teaching Assistant.
-The class was recently renamed after Alan Turing who was a mathematician and helped to crack the Enigma machine during WW2.
+Mr Stannard and Mrs Patel and are the class teachers, and are supported by Mrs Tobin.
+The class was named after Alan Turing who was a mathematician and helped to crack the Enigma machine during WW2.

 Should you need to contact any member of the Year 6 team, please use the following email addresses: